hadryansalles/vector-graphics-renderer/README.md

 - Color transparency
 - Color gradients (linear and radial)

-The implementation of the project had some goals:
+The implementation of the project also had some optimization goals:

 - Implicit tests for Bezier paths
 - Acceleration structure

-We studied two acceleration structures, the Regular Grid and the Shortcut Tree and any of these could been chosen to the final assignment.
-I did the Shortcut Tree, mainly because the desire to learn an adaptative aproach.
+We studied two acceleration structures, the Regular Grid and the Shortcut Tree.
+Any of these could been chosen to the final assignment.
+I did the Shortcut Tree, because I was interested in implementing an adaptative method.

-Despite the project was primarily intended to be implemented in Lua language loaded by C++ framework, Diego also give the tools to work with C++ (e.g. makefile).
-Develop that project in C++ gave me the opportunity to (besides rendering much faster :P) include support to OpenMP.
+Despite the project was primarily intended to be implemented in Lua language loaded by C++ framework, Diego also gave the tools to work with C++ (e.g. makefile).
+Develop this project in C++ gave me the opportunity to (besides rendering much faster) include support to use parallel computing via OpenMP.

 ### Extras:
-I developed some tools to auxiliate my tests, among them:
+I also developed some tools to auxiliate my tests:
-- Script to test all the rvgs files comparing with previous versions of the same rendered images, allowing to track any new bug introduced in opmitization stages.
+- Script to render all the rvgs files and comparing them to previous versions of the same rendered images, allowing to track any new bug introduced in opmitization stages.
 - Video-creating script to test a sequence of translations in some scene

 ![Alt Text](https://github.com/hadryans/CG2D-IMPA/blob/master/pngs/output.gif)

 ## Building

-I'm not guessing that anyone would be interested in build that software, but if you want, you could just mount the docker image on [https://hub.docker.com/r/diegonehab/vg](https://hub.docker.com/r/diegonehab/vg) inside my folder directory and run
+Mount the docker image of [https://hub.docker.com/r/diegonehab/vg](https://hub.docker.com/r/diegonehab/vg) inside my folder directory and run

 	make -f hadryan_salles_makefile

-Or, for a "hardcore" method, you'll need a Lua program compiled with C++ and follow the instructions inside hadryan_salles_makefile.
+Or for a "hardcore" method, you'll need to have Lua compiled with C++, then follow the instructions inside hadryan_salles_makefile.

 ## Running
-The software works with driver shared objects invoked by a Lua script.
+The software works with shared libraries invoked by a Lua script.
 The command to render any RVG file is:

 	luapp process.lua driver.hadryan_salles <file.rvg> <out.png>